Welcome to ClearView Baptist Church

 Any believers who are away from their home church may affiliate with ClearView for purposes of fellowship, spiritual guidance, care and leadership from the members and staff, and to participate with the ministries without changing their membership from their home church.
 The person under Watchcare may not vote or hold any office at ClearView.

-Only members of this church on the active roll may participate and/or vote in transactions of this church providing they are present when the vote is taken.
-Every member of the church is eligible for consideration as a candidate for elective offices in the church.
+Only members of this Church on the active roll may participate and/or vote in transactions of this Church providing they are present when the vote is taken.
+Every active member of the Church who is age twenty-one (21) or above is eligible for consideration as a candidate for elective offices in the Church.
+A ClearView member seeking to serve in an elective office must be an active member in good standing, involved in the life of the Church, regularly attend worship service, and give routinely to support the ministries of the Church.
+A member may hold only one elective office at a time.

 Section 5.
 Termination of Membership